 Conservation Freediving Bohol

-Conservation Freediving Bohol is a newly established conservation and freediving in the Philippines, on the island of Panglao, in the province of Bohol, Philippines, which offers marine conservation training and freediving courses under Apnea Total, AIDA, and SSI freediving agencies.
+Conservation Freediving Bohol offers courses of marine conservation and freediving in the Philippines, on the island of Panglao, in the province of Bohol.
+The school operates the freediving courses under Apnea Total and AIDA freediving agencies.

 Conservation Freediving Bohol itself is a non-profit organization, and all the profit generated will be donated to the Apnea Green NGO in order to finance its activities in the Philippines.
 Here is a list of activities our students made possible over the last few years.
 Come freedive in Panglao with us!

 We offer a personalized teaching philosophy adapted to who you are and what you seek, based on quality rather than quantity, focused on the beauty of the experience rather than on the performance itself.